 In order to be competitive it is important that applications clearly demonstrate the impact of activities.
-Reflecting on the 2022 round the ACCIA have advised applicants to ensure their application addresses the following points.
+Reflecting on the 2023 round, the ACCIA have advised applicants to ensure their application addresses the following points.

-Do Don't submit evidence that is Give clear dates.
-If the dates are not clear, it will bring your score down Include evidence that is dated and only within the last 5 years Have clear job plans with number of contracted PAs, role descriptions Be clear about unpaid work and external remuneration contracted PAs Describe the impact as opposed to just stating the activity Only an activity list', without detailing impacts or tangible output undated Show where wider uptake of innovative work and research has occurred and how it changed practice Exclusively locally focused unless showing wider cascade and impact outside the locality or role remit Ensure specific numbers are provided as well as percentages to give context to the reviewers.
-Entirely narrative Cite national standards as comparative benchmarks, and or those available from member organisation Internationally based, without explanation of benefit to NHS reputation or wider UK health economy Spell out / explain all abbreviations an acronyms on first use.
-This includes Association names, committees, other 'medical' abbreviations abbreviations Bullet Points make applications easier to read
+Do Don't submit evidence that is • Give clear dates.
+If the dates are not clear, it will bring your score down Include evidence that is dated and only within the last 5 years Have clear job plans with number of contracted PAs, role descriptions and activities Be clear about unpaid work and external remuneration contracted PAs Over 5 years old / pre-dating receipt of a prior national award. • make your content specific to the criteria for the relevant domain Repeated between domains or from previous applications • Describe the impact as opposed to just stating the activity Only an activity list', without detailing impacts or tangible output undated • Show where wider uptake of innovative work and research has occurred and how it changed practice Exclusively locally focused unless showing wider cascade and impact outside the locality or role remit • Ensure specific numbers are provided as well as percentages to give context to the reviewers.
+Entirely narrative • Cite national standards as comparative benchmarks, and or those available from member organisation Internationally based, without explanation of benefit to NHS reputation or wider UK health economy • Spell out / explain all abbreviations and acronyms on first use.
+This includes Association names, committees, other 'medical' abbreviations Unexplained acronyms or abbreviations • Bullet Points make applications easier to read External links to additional information.
+These will not be accessed by the reviewer keep to the character limit